libmanuk/Philly/README.md

 # Philly
-The theme is based on the Berlin Omeka theme.
+This theme is based on the Berlin Omeka theme.

 Some unique features of this theme include: